 Under the Microsoft News umbrella, content is delivered in 28 languages, from more than a thousand publishers and over 3,000 media brands around the world on MSN, Edge, Bing and Windows, among others.
 Through a combination of artificial intelligence and the expertise of experienced editors, Microsoft is putting together the most relevant news, videos, photos and other content for free and personalized for users in the redesigned News app for iOS and Android.
 These news offerings are expected to reach one in three Internet users over the age of 14 in Switzerland, according to the press release.

-The incoming content is first processed with the help of artificial intelligence before being curated by more than 800 experienced editors at 50 locations worldwide.
+The incoming content is first processed using artificial intelligence before being curated by more than 800 experienced editors at 50 locations worldwide.
 For the Swiss market and ten other European countries, this is done in the central newsroom in Berlin.

 Microsoft News focuses on quality journalism

-Microsoft News partners with the "best news brands in the world" using a business model that allows people to access trusted news for free, while claiming to provide a sustainable revenue stream for media companies.
+Microsoft News partners with the "world's best news brands" using a business model that gives people access to trusted news for free while providing what it says is a sustainable revenue stream for media companies.
 Over the past four years, Microsoft has paid out more than $600 million in revenue sharing to publishers.

 Microsoft News' curated and personalized news is also available on mobile - as a redesigned app for iOS and Android.
 The new app is available for free download now.